nbfigueroa/epimodel-sens/README.md

 # MIT-COVID19-Model-Evaluation

 Repository for code to evaluate the COVID-19 Models being used by different institutes and proposed to the Indian government.
+The main problem with existing models is that they all provide a varied range of predictions which make it hard for policy-makers to decide courses of action to control the epidemic.
+In this repo we will reverse-engineer the models and apply sensitivity analysis techniques to understand what drives such drastic differences across models.

 ### Modelling Techniques
 Models provided to Indian Government and info on what is needed to reproduce each model: